55Honey/Acore_eventScripts/README.md

 `.fun on` to opt-in for the event.
 `.fun no` to opt-out of the event (default).
 `.fun return` they are teleported to their saved position and their saved position is deleted.

+# lua-bonus-buff
+## Admin Usage:
+Optionally adjust the chat message.

+## GM Usage:
+`.bonusbuff $buffname`
+Applies the selected buff to all players which are currently online.

+## Player Usage:
+Enjoy the buffs!